dnsimple/dnsimple-support/content/articles/redirect-heroku.markdown

     - `$ heroku domains:add example.com`
     - `$ heroku domains:add www.example.com`

-1. Go to the record editor and two DNS records, one for each host name, pointing to the Heroku endpoint.
+1. Go to the record editor and add two DNS records, one for each host name, pointing to the Heroku endpoint.
 Assuming the Heroku endpoint for the application is `awesome-application.herokuapp.com`:

     - Add an [ALIAS record](/articles/alias-record) to point `example.com` to Heroku.
-Leave the _Name_ of the record empty, the _Content_ is the application endpoint `awesome-application.herokuapp.com`
+Leave the _Name_ of the record empty and set the _Content_ field to the application endpoint `awesome-application.herokuapp.com`
     - Add a [CNAME record](/articles/cname-record) to point `www.example.com` to Heroku.
-The _Name_ of the record is `www`, the _Content_ is the application endpoint `awesome-application.herokuapp.com`
+The _Name_ of the record is `www` and the _Content_ field is the application endpoint `awesome-application.herokuapp.com`

 1. In your application, intercept the incoming request.
 If the request host is not the canonical one, redirect the request to the canonical domain.
 How to perform a redirect depends on the programming language and/or framework your application is developed with.
 </div>